luigi311/Demo/README.md

 # Software Engineering
-Finished up to part 3.
+Finished part 4 of the tutorial
+Main page is up and running with basic information Admin website is up and running
-admin website is up and running
+Polls website is up and running